 The B.Sc., the B.Sc. in Human Kinetics, and the B.Sc. in Human Nutrition require 120 credits.
-The basic B.Sc. in Nursing, including the fast-track option, requires 129 credits plus a non-credit course in pharmacology, the accelerated option for post-degree students is 66 credits plus pharmacology, the option for LPNs is 111 credits, and the option for RNs requires 75 credits.
+The basic B.Sc. in Nursing, including the fast-track option, requires 132 credits; the accelerated option for post-degree students is 75 credits; the option for LPNs is 105 credits; and the option for RNs requires 75 credits.
 Courses for each degree must follow the pattern required by the program chosen.